 Hospitalizations

-Measures the number of times residents are hospitalized per 1,000 days of patient care.
-Avoiding hospitalizations is critical to maintaining the physical health of nursing home residents.
+This metric measures the number of hospitalizations per thousand days of patient care.
+Keeping residents out of the hospital is key to maintaining the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations